About The Other Side of Obvious

 And clarity starts the moment we slow down and ask better questions.

 Most posts are free.
-Some will be available to paid subscribers who want to go deeper.
+Some will be available to paid or pledged subscribers who want to go deeper.

 I’ve lived long enough to know that my assumptions don’t always serve me well.